-A humble leader benefits from the wisdom of others because a humble leader doesn’t claim to have all the answers.
+A humble leader benefits from the wisdom of others because he/she doesn’t claim to have all the answers.
 A humble leader benefits from the competence of others because a humble leader doesn’t act omni-competent.
-A humble leader benefits from the gifting of others because a humble leader doesn’t believe he/she has all the gifts.
-Humble leaders enjoy others, bless others and are blessed by others.
+A godly leader benefits from the gifting of others because a humble leader doesn’t believe he/she has all the gifts.
+Humble leaders enjoy others, bless others, and are blessed by others.

 Zenger and Folkman’s research also discovered that leaders who underrate themselves have more engaged employees.
-A humble leader is going to lead a more engaged team because the humble leader values the people, their perspectives, and their contributions.
-A humble leader energizes others because a humble leader knows he/she needs the gifting and the contribution of everyone on the team.
+Such a leader is going to lead a more engaged team because the humble leader values the people, their perspectives, and their contributions.
+A godly leader energizes others because he/she needs the gifting and the contribution of everyone on the team.